americanstone/edx-platform/docs/en_us/course_authors/source/creating_content/create_html_component.rst

 Add a Link in an HTML Component
 ***********************************

-To add a link to a website, course unit, or file in an HTML component, you'll work with the **Insert/Edit Link** dialog box.
+To add a link to a website, course unit, or file in an HTML component, you'll work with the **Insert link** dialog box.

 .. image:: ../Images/HTML_Insert-EditLink_DBox.png
- :alt: Image of the Insert/Edit Link dialog box
+ :alt: Image of the Insert link dialog box

-For more information, see:
+You can:

 * :ref:`Add a Link to a Website`
 * :ref:`Add a Link to a Course Unit`